abdullahsumbal/SSD_Tracker/README.md

 Install caffe using cmake,\
 Install opencv3.3.1\
 and run my project.\
-Or shoot me a message if you very desperate :)
+Or shoot me a message :)

 ### How are you making all this work?
 1. I am using tracking implementation from [Multitarget-tracker](https://github.com/Smorodov/Multitarget-tracker)